harrymd/Ouroboros/README.md

 <a style="color: #000000" name="history"/>
 ## History and contributors

 This code has been developed by members of the [GMIG group](http://gmig.blogs.rice.edu/) at Rice University.
 The code was first developed in Matlab by Jingchen Ye and [Jia Shi](https://sites.google.com/view/jiashi/) around 2017.
 In 2019 it was translated to Python by [Jiayuan Han](https://github.com/hanjiayuan236), who made the improvements described below in versions 1, 2, 3 and 'Anelasticity'.
-Currently the code is maintained by [Harry Matchette-Downes](http://web.mit.edu/hrmd/www/home.html)and Jia Shi.
+Currently the code is maintained by [Harry Matchette-Downes](http://web.mit.edu/hrmd/www/home.html) and Jia Shi.

 #### Version 1